-Units consists of one (1) Class A Redeemable Ordinary Share in the share capital of the Company with a nominal value of $\notin 0.0001$ per share and (1/2) of a Warrant.
-The Company has issued 15,411,613 Units at a price per Unit of $\notin 10.00$ for a total proceeds of $\notin 154,116,130$.
+Units consist of one (1) Class A Redeemable Ordinary Share in the share capital of the Company with a nominal value of $\notin 0.0001$ per share and (1/2) of a Warrant.
+The Company initially issued 15,411,613 Units at a price per Unit of $\notin 10.00$ for total proceeds of $\notin 154,116,130$.

-As detailed in the Prospectus, 307,845 of the Units issued by the Company were issued to provide sufficient funds to permit the redemption of the Class A Redeemable Ordinary Shares at the relevant redemption price in the event of either a Business Combination or liquidation (the "Overfunding Sponsor Subscription").
+As detailed in the Prospectus, 307,845 of the Units issued by the Company were issued to provide sufficient funds to permit the redemption of the Class A Redeemable Ordinary Shares at the relevant redemption price (as disclosed in note 4) in the event of either a Business Combination or liquidation (the "Overfunding Sponsor Subscription").
+The proceeds of the Overfunding Sponsor Subscription will be used to provide additional funds with the aim of allowing in case of a liquidation of the Company after expiry of the Business Combination Deadline or in case of redemptions of Class A Redeemable Ordinary Shares in the context of a Business Combination, as the case may be, for a redemption per Class A Redeemable Ordinary Share at €10.225 per Class A Ordinary Share.
 A further 103,768 of the Units issued by the Company were issued to provide sufficient funds to cover the forecast negative interest charge on the proceeds of the Offering held in the Escrow Account between the date of the Offering and the Business Combination deadline (the "Additional Sponsor Subscription").